 If you spend the next couple of years not regarding voice search as a massive cultural change, you are likely investing in your own demise.

 Voice Search Growth Driven By Device Saturation

 Searching on Siri when it first came out in 2011 on iPhone 4S was hardly a sophisticated undertaking.

-At the time of performing a few basic voice searches, an SEO marketer potentially could have dismissed that voice search growth was of any valid concern.
+At the time many dismissed that growth was of any valid concern.

-Siri was innovative and fun, but often your voice search keyword queries were misinterpreted, leading to all types of inappropriate results.
+Siri was innovative and fun, but often your searches were misinterpreted, leading to all types of inappropriate results.
 “I said tool stores near me, not pool tours beer me!”